MonaKheirieh/HR-AI-Analytics-Assistant_n8n-Automation/README.md

 The workflow uses **AvalAI with GPT-4o-mini** for natural-language processing and intent classification.

-**Qdrant** is used as the vector database, while `paraphrase-multilingual-MiniLM-L12-v2` is used for multilingual embeddings.
+**Qdrant** is used as the vector database, while paraphrase-multilingual-MiniLM-L12-v2 (called via the Hugging Face Inference API) is used for multilingual embeddings.

 ### 🔎 Filter Normalization